rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 But one point caught my attention:

-> Mary Pretty is still there and she is performing well.
+> Manpreet is still there and she is performing well.

-_(Mary Pretty is not her real name, I'll protect her identity)_

 When I heard that, a flashback started playing on my head.